Jérôme Napoléon Bonaparte: Biography

 Bonaparte was born in 95 Camberwell Grove, Camberwell, London, but lived in the United States with his wealthy American mother, Elizabeth.
 His mother's marriage had been annulled by order of Jérôme's uncle, Napoleon I. The annulment caused the rescission of his right to carry the Bonaparte name, although the ruling was later reversed by his cousin, Napoleon III.

-He graduated from Mount St. Mary's College (now Mount St. Mary's University) in 1817 and later received a law degree from Harvard, but did not end up practicing law.
+He graduated from Mount St. Mary's College (now Mount St. Mary's University) in 1817.
+Later he received a law degree from Harvard, but did not practice law.
 He was a founding member of the Maryland Club, serving as its first president.

+Jérôme Napoleon was refused marriage to his cousin Charlotte, daughter of Joseph Bonaparte.
+With a growing disdain for Europe and lack of professional ambition, he opted to marry an American heiress.

+In November 1829, Jérôme Napoleon married Susan May Williams of Baltimore, whose wealthy father provided a dowry of $200,000 fortune.
+Jérôme's maternal grandfather, William Patterson — one of the wealthiest men in Maryland — gave the couple Montrose Mansion as a wedding gift.

-In November 1829, Jérôme Napoleon married Susan May Williams, an heiress from Baltimore, and it is from them that the American line of the Bonaparte family descended.
-They had two sons: Jerome Napoleon Bonaparte II (1830–1893), who served as an officer in the armies of both the United States and France, and Charles Joseph Bonaparte (1851–1921), who became the United States Attorney General and Secretary of the Navy, and also created the Bureau of Investigation, which was later rechristened the Federal Bureau of Investigation.
+It is from them that the American line of the Bonaparte family descended.
+They had two sons: Jerome Napoleon Bonaparte II (1830–1893), who served as an officer in the armies of both the United States and France, and Charles Joseph Bonaparte (1851–1921), who became United States Attorney General and Secretary of the Navy, and also created the Bureau of Investigation, predecessor of the Federal Bureau of Investigation.

-Jérôme Napoleon had been refused marriage to his cousin Charlotte, daughter of Joseph Bonaparte.
-With a growing disdain for Europe and lack of professional ambition, he opted to marry an American heiress, Susan Williams, for the $200,000 fortune she brought to the marriage.
-In an attempt to match the railroad heiress's dowry, the groom's maternal grandfather, William Patterson — one of the wealthiest men in Maryland — gave the couple Montrose Mansion as a wedding gift.
 Bonaparte died from throat cancer in Baltimore, Maryland, at age 64 and is buried at Loudon Park Cemetery.